Academics: S.J.D. Candidates begins here:

 Second presentation at the S.J.D.
 Colloquium

-Tentative completion of dissertation and submission to principal supervisor and second reader
+Tentative completion of dissertation and submission to principal supervisor

 Certification by principal supervisor to Committee on Graduate Studies that dissertation is ready for evaluation